frenchtaco/TwitterClone/docs/report.md

 ### Build the Project
-- Execute the following command in the root directory: dotnet build
+- Execute the following command in the root directory:

+dotnet build

 ### Run the Application
 - Start the application with:

-direct to Chirp.Web from the root directory
+direct to Chirp.Web from the root directory using:

 cd .\src\Chirp.Web\